Faculty

 Chelsea Muth (MS, 2015, Department of Human Development, The Pennsylvania State University)

-Joseph Gonzales (Ph.D., 2016, Assistant Professor, Department of Psychology, University of Massachusetts at Lowell)
+Joseph Gonzales (Ph.D., 2016, Associate Professor, Department of Psychology, University of Massachusetts at Lowell)

 Marilu Isiordia (Ph.D., 2018, Research Associate, Educational Testing Service, ETS)

-Matt Miller (Ph.D., 2019, Postdoctoral scholar, Department of Psychology, Université de Genève, Switzerland)
+Matt Miller (Ph.D., 2019, Assistant Professor, Department of Psychology, Oakland University)

 Kristine O'Laughlin (Ph.D., 2020, Postdoctoral scholar, Neuroscape, University of California, San Francisco)